Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-08-05-Berryphase_Ferroelectricity.md

 Due to the fact that this structure possess OOP polarization in which the periodical conditions are broken, the charge center can be uniquely defined since the charge density reverts to zero at the vacuum region.

-The vacuum region is chosen as around 30 so that imaging counterpart does minimum effects on each other.
+The vacuum region is chosen as around 30 Angstrom with an atrifical dipole layer so that imaging counterpart has no effects.

 ![]({{site.baseurl}}/assets/img/post_img/2019-08-10-img5.png)
 {: .center}

-## VASP Charge Center method
+### Charge Center method
 The charge center method is performed using this tool ([LINK](https://raw.githubusercontent.com/Chengcheng-Xiao/Tools/master/VASP/chgcent.py)).
 The final polarization obtained for intrinsic NbN monolayer is:

 $$Polarization=3.28 pC/m$$